haugstrup/babs-stats/README.md

 Grunt work:
 * fetch -- run babs.rb for you
-* deploy -- scp www files to server
+* deploy -- rsync/scp www files to server
-  * use requirejs optimizer for js files